cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 We see organizations _starting_ with Cypress by placing end-to-end tests in a separate repo.
 This is a great practice that allows someone on the team to prototype a few tests and evaluate Cypress within minutes.
 As the time passes and the number of tests grows, we _strongly suggest_ moving end-to-end tests to live right alongside your front end code.
 This brings many benefits:

 - engages developers in writing end-to-end tests sooner
-- keeps tests and the features they tests in sync
+- keeps tests and the features they test in sync
 - tests can be run every time the code changes
 - allows code sharing between the application code and the tests (like selectors)